Ujjwalnibber/Hotelbookingproject/README.md

 **Conclusion**

 There are two types of Hotel : Resort and City

 City Hotel is preferred over Resort Hotel

 72.48% hotels are not cancelled

 2016 is year with most booking

-61.07% of daily revenue is earned by city hotel and 38.93% by resort hotel 96.14% guests are not repeated while only 3.86% guests are repeated.
+61.07% of daily revenue is earned by city hotel and 38.93% by resort hotel

+96.14% guests are not repeated while only 3.86% guests are repeated.

-August is the busiest month of the year
+August is the busiest month of the year.

 Approximately 75% customer are transient type.

 BB is most preferred meal type.

 TA/TO is highest distribution channel.

 Agent 9 has made most booking.

 City Hotel have higher waiting time and higher ADR.

-As number of people increases adr increases telling both are postively related Total stay on an average is less than 4 days for both the hotel types.
+As number of people increases adr increases telling both are postively related.

+Total stay on an average is less than 4 days for both the hotel types.
 As number of days of stay increases adr decreases.